templative/templative/README.md

 - `templative upload`
 - `templative playground`

-Now you have a complete board game with a rules doc, a potion deck, a package in Tabletop Playground, and a listing on the GameCrafter ready for printing.
+Now you have a board game complete with a rules document, a potion deck, a package in Tabletop Playground, and a listing on the GameCrafter ready for printing.

 Use `templative --help` for more info.